needle-mirror/com.unity.game-foundation/Documentation~/CatalogItems/Store.md

 ## Overview

-A __Store__ is a [catalog item] providing a subset of the [transaction catalog].
+Each __Store__ maintains a list of available transactions (IAP, Virtual or both) that are returned when the store is queried.
+A Store is a [catalog item] providing a subset of the [transaction catalog].

-If your game uses multiple stores each with a different list of products, this [catalog item] is the one you'll use to create those lists.
+If your game uses multiple stores each can contain a different list of products, and the [catalog item] is the one you'll use to create those lists.

 You can define multiple stores to display a different set of products, depending on the types of purchase.
 For example, you can create a 'in-game shop' with virtual purchases, or an 'IAP store' with in-app purchase items.